 - 1. When a district notifies a parent that a student has excessive absences; - 2.
 When a child has been absent without a legitimate excuse for 30 or more consecutive hours, 42 or more hours in one school month, or 72 or more hours in one school year; - 3.
-When a child, who has been adjudicated an unruly child for being a habitual truant, violates the court order regarding that adjudication; - 4.
-When an absence intervention plan has been implemented for a child.
+When a child, who has been adjudicated an unruly child for being a habitual truant, violates the court order regarding that adjudication; and - 4.
+When an absence intervention plan has been implemented for a child who is habitually truant.